TIBCOSoftware/flogo-contrib/activity/rest/README.md

   ]
 }
 ```

 ### Using Path Params
-Configure a task in flow to get pet '1234' from the [swagger petstore](http://petstore.swagger.io) via parameters.
+The below example is the same as above, itretrieves a pet with number '1234' from the [swagger petstore](http://petstore.swagger.io), but uses a URI parameter to configure the ID:
 ```json
 {
   "id": 3,